We all know that we should strive to have a good credit score, but, why?

 Here is a list of 6 things you will need to have good credit for.

 1. Renting an Apartment

 Your credit will determine whether you will be approved to rent an apartment as well as the security deposit which will be levied on you.
-Consumers with low credit scores are often times hit with high security deposits which can equal up to 2 months of rental payments while those with high credit scores may not be required to put down a deposit at all.
+Consumers with low credit scores are often times hit with high-security deposits which can equal up to 2 months of rental payments while those with high credit scores may not be required to put down a deposit at all.

 2. Setting Up Utilities

 Got your new apartment or home?
 Great, now it’s time to set up your utilities.
-Electricity, Gas, Water, Cable, Phone, Internet providers will all check your credit in order to determine whether you qualify for service and if you do, the amount of security deposit you will need to put up to establish service.
-Just like renting an apartment, consumers with low credit scores are often times hit with high security deposits which can range between $250 to $500 per service, equaling thousands of dollars of deposits, while those with high credit scores are not required to put down any deposit at all.
+Electricity, Gas, Water, Cable, Phone, and Internet providers will all check your credit in order to determine whether you qualify for service and if you do, the amount of security deposit you will need to put up to establish service.
+Just like renting an apartment, consumers with low credit scores are often times hit with high-security deposits which can range between $250 to $500 per service, equaling thousands of dollars of deposits, while those with high credit scores are not required to put down any deposit at all.

 3. Buying a Car

 Your credit score will determine the amount of loan which you qualify for, the interest rate, length of term, down payment, and monthly payment amount.
 Consumers with low credit scores may not even qualify for a loan but, if they did manage to squeak by, the fees would be astronomical.

 Lenders would likely ask a consumer with bad credit for;